 The Good Steward

-After completing your inspection, remember to write and share a report that shows which tasks were accomplished and which are scheduled to be performed at a later date.
+Remember to communicate your findings by producing and distributing a report to church leadership showing which tasks were accomplished and which are scheduled to be performed at a later date.

 Good Steward Disclaimer

 Property and Casualty Insurance Disclaimer